zarf-dev/proposals/0035-feature-flags/README.md

 - Allow CLI and SDK users to opt in to new features with a comprehensive UX.
 - Have a clear and documented reference for users on which versions of Zarf introduce or deprecate features.
-- Discourage forever-features which never graduate to GA.
+- Encourage community feedback on features, helping them graduate out of beta to GA.
 - Give users a clear signal when a deprecated feature will be removed soon and must be explicitly re-enabled.

 ### Non-Goals

 - Elaborate configuration nightmares, where users don't know what is enabled or multiple flags are intertwined.
 - _Build time_ feature flags.
-Go already provides these via build flags - features should be runtime configurable whenever possible.
+Go already provides build flags - features offers code-level runtime configuration.
+- Mutable user-set flags.
+This is an explicit design decision to keep complexity low for maintainers and SDK users.
+If the need for mutable flags arises in the future, it is possible to ease the restrictions in Set and add merge behavior.
+(See "Value-based Merges of Feature Structs" under Alternatives)

 ## Proposal